eskinmi/seqopt/README.md

 # seqopt

-This package helps solve naive sequence optimization problems, that includes sorting and selecting a population of keys with their relative rewards (the feedback).
+This package helps solve naive sequence optimization problems, that includes sorting and selecting, trying a population of keys with their relative rewards (the feedback).
+This model can be used for recursive optimization problems where the output is the
+input to a system for the new iteration, from which the new rewards are collected.

+## terminology

+`Experiment` : An experiment is a complete trial cycle, where all the keys in the
+population is tried and feedback is collected.
+Experiments are looged at the end
+of the experiments in `seqopt.model.experiment`.
+Experiment logs are collected in `seqopt.model.logger` object.

+## example use

 The input to the model (feed) should be a list of dictionaries, containing `key` = name, `reward` = feedback (scalar), `pos` : position (optional).

-## example use

-an example usage with a log normalization :
+An example usage with a min max normalization :

 ```py